 In addition to this, ducklings growing up in this environment won’t learn to forage for food naturally.
 Their growth and development can suffer dramatically.

 Easy wild duck food alternatives

 Try feeding your ducks:

 - Chopped grapes

-After trying to feed the ducks healthy alternatives like grapes or chopped apple, I found they just weren’t interested.
+After we tried these alternatives I found the ducks just weren’t interested.
 They had developed an addiction to white bread that floated delicately on top the water.

 So, I set out to develop a nutritious alternative to bread that wild ducks would eat!

 This recipe was created with advice from a zookeeper.